Onionator/freelance_project/README.md

 ### License

-This software is license under the MIT license.
+This software is licensed under the MIT license.

 Copyright (c) 2019 **by: Sam Cook**